 What skills are we looking for?

-- A positive approach to working in a multi-cultural and multi-racial setting
+- A positive approach to working in a multi-cultural setting and understanding of cultural diversity

 We are committed to making every reasonable adjustment to the workplace or working arrangements to accommodate people with disabilities.

 We ask for two references from all our volunteers.
 This role also requires a DBS (criminal records) check at enhanced level.

 Please note applicants must be 18 years or older.
 Refugee Action welcomes applications from asylum seekers and refugees.